TIMOTHY

 measures of child, adult, and family well-being in America, with an emphasis on

-Timothy was the Survey Manager for the third round of the NSAF.
-His role
+persons in low-income families.
+Timothy was the Survey Manager for the third

-included evaluating and monitoring sampling procedures, survey data collection,
+round of the NSAF.
+His role included evaluating and monitoring sampling

-developing NSAF Public Use files and preserving internal survey data files.
-Timothy
+procedures, survey data collection, developing NSAF Public Use files and

-was a contributing author and the lead editor for the 2002 NSAF methodology
+the lead editor for the 2002 NSAF methodology series of reports.
+Although these

-series of reports.
-Although most of the methodology reports are written for a
+methodology reports are written for a technical audience, the series does

-technical audience, the series does include several of the non-technical
+include several of the non-technical reports (Questionnaire, public use

-reports (Questionnaire, public use user’s guide) aimed at a more general
+user’s guide) aimed at a more general audience.

 Principal